Hendrix-CS/csci151/homework/toaster.md

 * `public String extract()` - this will remove and return a single item from the toaster at a time.
 If there are no items, it will return the string `“NONE”`.

+Also, include a `public static void main(String[] args)` method that fully tests and demonstrates that your class is working.

 You may use IntelliJ to test your code.
 Turn in a copy of your `Toaster.java` file through Teams by the due date.